ManiVaultStudio/PcaPlugin/README.md

   - Defaults to two

 ## Testing
 You can perform unit tests.
-Set the cmake variable UNIT_TESTS to build tests.
+Set the cmake variable `MV_PCA_UNIT_TESTS` to build tests.
 To build the testing project, you'll need to install some further dependencies and create ground truth data; see `test/README.md`.